|

 Grain Market Highlights

-• To see the updated U.S. 6-10 day precipitation and temperature outlooks as well as the 30-day percent of normal rainfall map for South America, scroll down to the other charts/weather section.
+• To see the updated 7-day precipitation forecast for the U.S. as well as the 30-day total precipitation ranks by climate district, scroll down the other charts/weather section.

 Note – For the best viewing experience, some Grain Market Insider content is best viewed with your phone held horizontally.